 RiVAL

 The ReImagining Value Action Lab (RiVAL) is a workshop for the radical imagination, social justice, and decolonization based in Anishinaabe territories on the Northern shore of Gitchiigumi (Thunder Bay, Canada) and active online and around the world.
-It is co-directed by Max Haiven and Cassie Thronton.
+It is directed by Max Haiven.

 Authors